Your Directors are pleased to present the 20th Annual Report and the Companys audited accounts for the financial year ended 31st March, 2016.

 FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 A calendar of Meetings is prepared and circulated in advance to the Directors.
-During the year under review six Board Meetings, four Audit Committee Meetings and other Committee Meetings were convened and held.
+During the year under review ten Board Meetings, four Audit Committee Meetings and other Committee Meetings were convened and held.
 The details of which are given in the Corporate Governance Report.
-The intervening gap between the Meetings were within the period prescribed under the Companies Act, 2013.
+The intervening gaps between the Meetings were within the period prescribed under The Companies Act, 2013.